-C. PENALTIES FOR VIOLATIONS
+PENALTIES FOR VIOLATIONS

-Any person or corporation who violates provisions of the Standards is subject to the same criminal misdemeanor and/or civil penalties that apply to any other violation of the City Code.
+Any person or corporation who violates provisions of the Standards is subject to the same criminal misdemeanor and civil penalties that apply to any other violation of the City Code.

-D. PERIODIC REVIEW
+PERIODIC REVIEW

 These Design Standards are not intended to be static.
-It is subject to periodic review, revision, and amendment.
-The process for revising or amending the Design Standards shall follow the process set forth for Neighborhood Plans, as described in City of Austin Code §25-1-802, which states:
+They are subject to periodic review, revision, and amendment.
+The process for revising or amending the Design Standards shall follow the process set forth for Neighborhood Plans, as described in City of Austin Code, which states: